Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.

 TRAFFIC

 Another day of traffic.
 We are so not used to this.
-Traveling through Washington on the Interstate 5 was hard enough yesterday, but going through Seattle, Tacoma, and Olympia was really scary after being on two lane highways for so long.
+Traveling through Washington on Interstate 5 was hard enough yesterday, but going through Seattle, Tacoma, and Olympia was really scary after being on two lane highways for so long.
 Jim and Warren both said that they really had to concentrate today.

 Monday, September 2, 2024